 Another cause of misuse of drugs like Ritalin is the fact that when taken by a person without ADHD, the drug does not have the calming and focusing effect but instead acts like a traditional stimulant.
 It suppresses the appetite, gives energy, and causes one to be able to go for long periods without sleep.

 As with any drug that interacts with the brain, Ritalin has a high potential to become addictive.
 As a drug like Ritalin works, it chemically changes the brain and the body to need its effects to function normally.
-This is what is known as chemical dependence.
-Chemical dependence slowly increases the need for a drug until the person is completely addicted.

 Withdrawal symptoms and timeline

 Any drug that has the potential to become addictive may also cause withdrawal.
 In the case of Ritalin, as a stimulant that works on the brain, the majority of the early onset withdrawal symptoms are emotional or psychological.

 People going through Ritalin withdrawal may experience: